© Shipping Wonders of the World 2012-

 Thus Merseyside can offer a form of travel which is unique in the country.
 Towns which, though divided by a great natural barrier, form one economic unit for all their parochial pride and rivalry, are welded together by fleets of powerful and efficient vessels which maintain exemplary and regular services that many railways would have difficulty in rivalling.

 The focal point of the Mersey ferries is the Princes Landing Stage, off Pier Head, Liverpool.
 At the northern end of this floating stage berth transatlantic liners.
 At the southern end, under the shadow of the Liver Building and the Cunard White Star offices, the ferries berth in regular succession.
-Between the two extremes, river ferry and ocean liner, berth the smart packets on the Isle of Man and Irish cross-channel services.
+Between the two extremes, river ferry and ocean liner, berth the smart packets on the Isle of Man and Irish cross-

 The Rock Ferry vessels serve an almost entirely residential area and there is no justification there for a goods service.
 To Woodside, however, there is a regular goods and vehicular service which, until the opening of the new Mersey Tunnel in 1934, provided the only means of vehicular transport between Liverpool and Birkenhead.

-TWIN SCREWS FORE AND AFT propelled the Snowdrop
+TWIN SCREWS FORE AND AFT propelled the Snowdrop and her sister, the Crocus, which were the first screw-

 From the earliest days, however, there was some form of ferry service.
 As early as 1332, Edward III granted a Charter to the Prior and Convent of Birkenhead “that they and their successors for ever might have the passage over the Arm of the Sea, as well for men as for horses and other things whatsoever, and might receive for that passage as might be reasonably done, without molestation or hindrance”.